Syncano/syncano-node/docs/cookbook/web/solutions/real-time-chat.md

         channel: global-message
   ```

-  In your socket to send message you must declare:
+  In your Socket to send message you must declare:

   ``` js
     channel.publish('<channel_name>', message_to_send)